Skip to main content

 Movement requirements effective June 17, 2026

-If transporting warm-blooded animals from a state with a confirmed detection of New World screwworm, please follow the requirements listed below, which are based on the zones established by the U.S. Department of Agriculture (USDA) to manage active cases.
-To determine what type of zone you are in, please contact the state animal health official from the state of origin.
+If transporting warm-blooded animals from a state with a confirmed detection of New World screwworm, in addition to the regular animal movement requirements outlined for each species, please follow the requirements listed below, which are based on the zones established by the U.S. Department of Agriculture (USDA) to manage active cases.
+To determine what type of zone you are in, please contact the state animal health official from the state of origin or examine the interactive maps provided by Texas and New Mexico.
 The following poultry are exempt from movement requirements: Hatching and table eggs and chicks under 5 days of age; National Poultry Improvement Plan Types B, C, D, and J.

 Moving warm-blooded animals from an Infested Premises